Yallah: Developments

 The Tallawarra Power Station located on the shores of Lake Illawarra and adjacent to Yallah was commissioned in 1952 and commenced operations in 1954 as a thermal power station.
 The power station was closed in 1989 and was later rebuilt as a 435 MW combined cycle natural gas power station.

-The Yallah railway station opened in 1887, and closed in 1974.
+The South Coast railway line runs through the suburb.
+Yallah railway station opened in 1887, and closed in 1974 and no station presently exists.